+The scope of the Commercial Development, Business, and the Arts topic chapter is: commercial development, main streets and squares, job quality, the economy, support for businesses, workforce development, job creation, commercial tax revenue, artists, creative economy.
 Somerville has emerged as a leader among cities of its size in mobilizing community, industry, and government partners to analyze and further develop this impressive workforce.
 The recently published Somerville Talent Equity Playbook articulates a coordinated strategy for preparing its residents for the jobs of today and tomorrow.
 Investment in the new Somerville High School promises to bring state-of-the-art facilities to support its lauded Career and Technical Education program.
-Jobs linkage - an impact fee paid by commercial developments - provides resources by 2040 to fund impactful programs to prepare residents for new jobs.
+Jobs linkage - an impact fee paid by commercial developments - provides resources to fund impactful programs to prepare residents for new jobs.

-JOBS TO WORKER RATIO
+JOBS TO WORKER RATIO by 2040

-By increasing commercial development and supporting home-based businesses, we hope to have one job for every working-age resident in Somerville by 2040.
-Related indicators include the square footage of dedicated artist space, the number of minority-owned businesses, and the kinds of jobs available in the city.
+By increasing commercial development and supporting homebased businesses, we hope to have one job for every workingage resident in Somerville by 2040.
+Related indicators include the square footage of dedicated artist space, the number of minority-owned businesses, the kinds of jobs available in the city, and income inequality as measured by the Gini coefficient.